Wietske Alberts and Vincent Pouw

 "With each other, for each other," that's what the acronym MEVE stands for.
 And that is actually also what this story is about.
 It is the story of Wietske Alberts and Vincent Pouw.
 Two people who have lost their hearts to the clothing bank in the Waterbuurt.
 Together they coordinate all the work needed to make this necessary store a success.

 "We do poverty alleviation," says Wietske.
 "And not only that.
 The clothing bank also has a social function.
 We hear here what people are up against in their lives.
 And those are quite poignant, personal stories.
 If we can help, we do.
 If only by giving love, attention and companionship.
 But also by selling clothes and items very cheaply.
-For example, children can wear clothes appropriate to the season again.
+For example, children can again wear clothes that fit the season.
 Instead of them still wearing winter shoes in the summer because they have nothing else."

 With each other.
 That's not just Wietske and Vincent.
 But also the 35 volunteers who are active in picking and sorting clothes and stuff.
 Because besides clothes, there is also room for a "euro store" with "beautifications for the living room.
 Here, plates, cups, candlesticks, pans, etc. are sold for a very small price.
 The offerings are neat and tidy.
-"By the way, more volunteers are welcome to join us," says Vincent.
+"By the way, more volunteers may be welcome," says Vincent.
 "After the corona period, the number of volunteers has halved.
 This while both the supply of clothing and the demand from 'clients' is only growing.
 Additional volunteers are needed."

 Garbage bags of clothes and belongings are brought in every day.
 Sometimes up to 100 bags a day.
 From Zoetermeer, but also beyond.
 Sometimes with clothes that still have price tags on them.
 This shows that there is a growing difference between rich and poor.
 On the one hand, the increasing supply of beautiful clothes and stuff from people who want to give it a second chance.
 And on the other hand, the story of our clients having to putty their own pans because they are leaky.
 Because there is no money to buy other pans.
 This is how supply and demand come together.
 Although sometimes it seems like 2 separate worlds.